front1end/I-Phone-ByHtml-Css-Javascript/README.md

 | -> Click the home indicator on the bottom and type in a password to go to home
 | -> Click the camera icon for camera
 | -> Click the torch icon for torch**

-# Licence

-MIT LICENCE
-Read `Licence` document for more details

-# Bye! 👋

-HOPE U LIKE THIS PROJECT PLEASE!
-IF YOU ARE USING THIS CODE PLEASE GIVE **HAMZA ZAIDI** SOME CREDITS BY LIKE & GIVE A HEART!!! 😃👍💛